-- 33. Harrow will request that resident applicants accept or decline the offer of a place by 15 March 2019, or within two weeks of the date of any subsequent offer. - 34.
-Where an applicant resident in Harrow accepts or declines a place in a school within the area of another LA by 15 March 2019, Harrow will forward the information to the maintaining LA by 22 March 2019.
-Where such information is received from applicants after 15 March 2019, Harrow will pass it to the maintaining LA as it is received. - 35.
+33. Harrow will request that resident applicants accept or decline the offer of a place by 15 March 2022, or within two weeks of the date of any subsequent offer.

+- 34. Where an applicant resident in Harrow accepts or declines a place in a school within the area of another LA by 15 March 2022, Harrow will forward the information to the maintaining LA by 22 March 2022.
+Where such information is received from applicants after 15 March 2022, Harrow will pass it to the maintaining LA as it is received. - 35.
 Where a place becomes available in an oversubscribed maintained school or academy in Harrow's area, it will be offered from a waiting list ordered in accordance with paragraph 2.14 of the School Admissions Code 2014. - 36.
-Where a waiting list is maintained by an admission authority of a maintained school or academy in Harrow's area, the admission authority will inform Harrow of a potential offer, in order that the offer may be made by the home LA. - 37.
-When acting as a maintaining LA, Harrow will inform the home LA, where different, of an offer for a maintained school or Academy in Harrow's area which can be made to an applicant resident in the home LA's area, in order that the home LA can offer the place. - 38.
-When acting as a maintaining LA, Harrow and the admission authorities within it, will not inform an applicant resident in another LA that a place can be offered. - 39.
-When acting as a home LA, Harrow will offer a place at a maintained school or Academy in the area of another LA to an applicant resident in its area, provided that the school is ranked higher on the Common Application Form than any school already offered. - 40.
-When acting as a home LA, when Harrow is informed by a maintaining LA of an offer which can be made to an applicant resident in Harrow's area which is ranked lower on the Common Application Form than any school already offered, it will inform the maintaining LA that the offer will not be made. - 41.
-When acting as a home LA, when Harrow has agreed to a change of preference order for good reason, it will inform any maintaining LA affected by the change.
-In such cases, paragraphs 37 and 38 shall apply to the revised order of preferences. - 42.
+When acting as a maintaining LA, Harrow will place an applicant resident in the area of another LA on a waiting list of any higher preference school in this LA's area. - 37.
+Where a waiting list is maintained by an admission authority of a maintained school or academy in Harrow's area, the admission authority will inform Harrow of a potential offer, in order that the offer may be made by the home LA. - 38.
+When acting as a maintaining LA, Harrow will inform the home LA, where different, of an offer for a maintained school or Academy in Harrow's area which can be made to an applicant resident in the home LA's area, in order that the home LA can offer the place. - 39.
+When acting as a maintaining LA, Harrow and the admission authorities within it, will not inform an applicant resident in another LA that a place can be offered. - 40.
+When acting as a home LA, Harrow will offer a place at a maintained school or Academy in the area of another LA to an applicant resident in its area, provided that the school is ranked higher on the Common Application Form than any school already offered. - 41.
+When acting as a home LA, when Harrow is informed by a maintaining LA of an offer which can be made to an applicant resident in Harrow's area which is ranked lower on the Common Application Form than any school already offered, it will inform the maintaining LA that the offer will not be made. - 42.
+When acting as a home LA, when Harrow has agreed to a change of preferences or preference order, it will inform any maintaining LA affected by the change.
+In such cases, paragraphs 40 and 41 shall apply to the revised order of preferences. - 43.
 When acting as a maintaining LA, Harrow will inform the home LA, where different, of any change to an applicant's offer status as soon as it occurs.